 This article has tips for better canola crop establishment and tips to improve results for in-crop insecticide applications…

-Sweep net for lygus at late flowering and podding stages.
-Count adults and late instars.
-The standard threshold is 20-30 per 10 sweeps…
+Sweep for lygus bugs at late flowering and pod stages of canola.
+The standard threshold is 20-30 adults and late-instar nymphs per 10 sweeps…

 Spraying is rarely recommended before the canola crop reaches 10% flowering stage.
 Three reasons to wait are…